Christopher Paul Stelling: Best of Luck (2020)

 Christopher Paul Stelling’s fifth album, Best of Luck, was released on February 13, 2020, on Anti- records.
 In 2016 a musical relationship was forged between Stelling and Ben Harper when Harper invited him to open at a series of well-known venues, including the Beacon Theatre, the Ryman Auditorium, Massey Hall.
 “He took me to all these legendary rooms.
 Just to see that what I could do would translate in spaces like that was revelatory,” said Stelling.
 Harper says he instantly recognized a kindred spirit in Stelling’s virtuosic finger picking and soulful delivery, and soon signed on to produce Best of Luck.
 Ben Harper recruited an all-star rhythm section for the recording sessions, including drummer Jimmy Paxson (Stevie Nicks, Dixie Chicks) and bassist Mike Valerio (Randy Newman, LA Philharmonic) to lend a versatility and finesse to Stelling’s soulful guitar playing.
 “I really believe this record is the intersection where folk and soul meet,” said Harper.
-Best of Luck debuted at #48 on the Americana Album Chart.
+Best of Luck debuted at No. 48 on the Americana Album Chart.
 Following the release of Best of Luck, Stelling embarked on an extensive tour of North America and Europe.